Pelican Rapids, Minnesota: Geography

-According to the United States Census Bureau, the city has a total area of 2.63 sqmi, of which 2.53 sqmi is land and 0.10 sqmi is water.
+According to the United States Census Bureau, the city has an area of 2.63 sqmi, of which 2.53 sqmi is land and 0.10 sqmi is water.

 U.S. Highway 59 and Minnesota State Highway 108 are two of the main routes in the city.

 Culture

 Local landmarks include "Pelican Pete", a sculpture constructed beside the river in 1957 that is claimed to be the world's largest statue of a pelican.
 It stands 15.4 ft tall and is constructed from concrete and plaster.
-A survey of the state's architecture published by the University of Minnesota Press characterizes Pelican Pete as "An effective programmatic advertisement for the town, just eye-catching and outrageous enough to attract considerable attention."
+A survey of the state's architecture by the University of Minnesota Press calls Pelican Pete an "effective programmatic advertisement for the town, just eye-catching and outrageous enough to attract considerable attention."

-In 2007, for the fiftieth anniversary of Pelican Pete's installation, the town launched a painted statue public art project wherein about three dozen smaller, 4 ft pelican sculptures were placed around town and decorated by local artists.
+In 2007, for the 50th anniversary of Pelican Pete's installation, the town launched a painted statue public art project wherein about three dozen smaller, 4 ft pelican sculptures were placed around town and decorated by local artists.

 The O.A.E.
 Blyberg House is listed on the National Register of Historic Places.